cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

     rdfs:subPropertyOf oldIrish:genitive, foaf:name .
 ```

-This means that the nominative name is a sub-class of `foaf:name`.
-In
+This means that the nominative name is a sub-property of `foaf:name`.
-other words, all `:nomName` are `foaf:name`.
-Further, `:genName` is
+In other words, all `:nomName` are `foaf:name`.
+Further, `:genName`
-similarly defined.
-Taken as a whole, this means that, in the presence
+is similarly defined.
+Taken as a whole, this means that, in the
-of a Triplestore with a sufficiently powerful reasoner, `foaf:name`
+presence of a Triplestore with a sufficiently powerful reasoner,
-can take the place of the other combination of names.
+`foaf:name` can take the place of the other combination of names.
 Thus:

 ```sparql
 prefix foaf:  <http://xmlns.com/foaf/0.1/>